ad-freiburg/elevant/docs/link_benchmark_articles.md

     python3 link_benchmark_entities.py baseline -l baseline -b kore50 msnbc spotlight

 will link the KORE50, MSNBC and DBpedia Spotlight benchmarks using the baseline entity linker.
-This saves a lot of time in comparison to calling `link_benchmark_entities.py` separately for each benchmark, since most of the time is needed to load entity information which only has to be done once per call.
+This saves a lot of time in comparison to calling `link_benchmark_entities.py` separately for each benchmark, since a lot of the time is needed to load entity information which only has to be done once per call.

 You can use the Makefile to link multiple benchmarks using multiple linkers with one command.